New developer committed to Strathcona Hotel renewal | CBC News

 New developer committed to Strathcona Hotel renewal

-The owner of the Strathcona Hotel says they are committed to restoring the historic Edmonton landmark after a fire threatened to send more than a century of the city's history up in smoke Friday night.
+The company that owns the Strathcona Hotel says it is committed to restoring the historic Edmonton landmark after a fire threatened to send more than a century of the city's history up in smoke Friday night.

 The fire was declared under control at 2 a.m.
 Saturday, almost five hours after fire crews first arrived at the building.

+It's one of Alberta's last 19th century wood-framed hotels, predating the province and the city.

-The building has been under renovations by its newest owner Beljan Development and was believed to be vacant when the fire broke out.
-The company said the extent of the fire damage is still unknown, but its committed restoring the municipal and provincial heritage building.
+The hotel has been under renovations by its newest owner, Beljan Development, and was believed to be vacant when the fire broke out.
+The company said the extent of the fire damage is still unknown, but it's committed to restoring the municipal and provincial heritage building.

 "We will work with all stakeholders to retain as much of the building as possible in order to ensure it remains a fixture in one of Edmonton's premier neighbourhoods," the company said in a statement Saturday.

 The company is known for its work on historic buildings.
-It's portfolio includes local landmarks such as the Dominion Hotel and the Crawford Block, which is directly north of the Strathcona Hotel and had to be evacuated last night because of the fire.
+Its portfolio includes local landmarks such as the Dominion Hotel and the Crawford Block, which is directly north of the Strathcona Hotel and had to be evacuated Friday night due to the fire.

 'It's the stories of our province'